wfondrie/xenith/docs/installation.rst

 dependencies.

 .. note::
-   Automatically install PyTorch_ will install the default version.
+   Automatically installing PyTorch_ will install the default version.
 This may not match your system configuration, particulary if you want to use a GPU.
 See the `PyTorch installation page <https://pytorch.org/get-started/locally/>`_ for specific installation details.